djangoflow/django-df-chat/README.md

 ## Views and templates

+> **_NOTE:_**  Generated content, as with human generated content, may contain errors or oversights.
+Please review before merging!

 There's a Django view for each URL path, and each view is associated with a corresponding HTML template.